© Helen Johnson

 Why had Father chosen this story today?
 I kept my eyes on my spindle.

 "A king was entranced by Volund's skill," continued Father.
-"He sent soldiers to capture him.
+"And sent soldiers to capture him.
 They imprisoned him on an island, and forced Volund to work."

 Leffie's eyelids fluttered.
 She had heard the story before.